-20 For example, the eco-design directive, the energy labelling directive, emission standards for passenger cars, the EU ETS directive, the energy services directive, the energy performance of buildings directive or the co-generation directive.
+For example, the eco-design directive, the energy labelling directive, emission standards for passenger cars, the EU ETS directive, the energy services directive, the energy performance of buildings directive or the co-generation directive.

 Opinions are divided.
 Some suggests that the EU should not spend too much time arguing about whether the energy efficiency target should be made binding.
-Instead it should tighten up existing laws and spend more of its budget on energy efficiency programmes.21 Others argue, persuasively, that a binding target would encourage a more ambitious implementation of existing measures, such as the energy performance of buildings directive.
-It would also provide a more formal check on whether the EU is making sufficient progress.22
+Instead it should tighten up existing laws and spend more of its budget on energy efficiency programmes.
+Others argue, persuasively, that a binding target would encourage a more ambitious implementation of existing measures, such as the energy performance of buildings directive.
+It would also provide a more formal check on whether the EU is making sufficient progress.

-21 Stephen Tindale, 'Delivering energy savings and efficiency', CER policy brief, January 2011.

-22 Wesserlink and others, see footnote 9.
+- Stephen Tindale, 'Delivering energy savings and efficiency', CER policy brief, January 2011. - Wesserlink and others, see footnote 9.

 The 'energy efficiency plan 2011' suggested that if sufficient progress has not been made by the time existing indicative targets (set by the energy end-use and energy services directive) are reviewed, the Commission will propose legally binding targets for 2020.
-However, even if the Commission came to the conclusion in 2013-14 that binding targets were necessary, these would take at least a year or

-23 Such a proposal would have to come from the European Parliament since the Commission proposal already foresees a discussion about targets in 2014. two to agree - assuming they could be agreed - and would thus be unlikely to have any significant effect on the 2020 objective.
-Therefore, the EU should continue its discussion about appropriate targets with a view to adopting them under the new energy efficiency directive23 or, failing that, to moving towards a more meaningful time horizon such as 2025.
+However, even if the Commission came to the conclusion in 2013-14 that binding targets were necessary, these would take at least a year or two to agree - assuming they could be agreed - and would thus be unlikely to have any significant effect on the 2020 objective.
+Therefore, the EU should continue its discussion about appropriate targets with a view to adopting them under the new energy efficiency directive or, failing that, to moving towards a more meaningful time horizon such as 2025.